 Thermal burns are a significant cause of worldwide morbidity and mortality.
-They can lead to debilitating, lifelong injuries and have serious psychological and economic impact.
+They can lead to debilitating, lifelong injuries and have serious psychological and economic impacts.
 With proper treatment, successful functional and emotional recovery is possible.
-This activity reviews the basic approaches to burn care, underlying pathophysiology of thermal injuries, and the interprofessional effort required for successful post-operative care.
+This activity reviews the basic approaches to burn care, underlying pathophysiology of thermal injuries and highlights the role of the interprofessional team in successful post-operative care.

 Thermal burns result from tissue exposure to an external heat source.
 Burns that occur at higher temperatures or for extended contact times result in deeper, more severe injuries.
 There are three main thermal burn mechanisms.
 Flash and flame burns occur due to direct or indirect exposure of a patient to a flame source.
 These flames result from a triad of an ignition source, an oxidizing agent, and a fuel source.
 Inhalation injuries may occur if patients are exposed to open flames in a closed setting.
 Scald burns result from exposure of the patient to high-temperature liquids.
 Grease burns and those due to hot oils are often much deeper than the initial examination suggests.
 Finally, contact burns occur from direct contact with a high-temperature object.
 Individuals with medical conditions such as epilepsy or habits like alcoholism that predispose them to periods of incapacitation are at higher risk of this mechanism of injury.

-According to the World Health Organization (WHO), thermal burns account for an estimated 6.6 million injuries and 300 thousand deaths each year worldwide.
+According to the World health organization (WHO), thermal burns account for an estimated 6.6 million injuries and 300 thousand deaths each year worldwide.
 An estimated 95% of these deaths occur in low-income countries due to lack of education and access to medical care as well as the more common use of open fires for heating, lighting, and cooking.
-The 2014 World Fire Statistics showed fire-related burn injuries have a significant economic impact with an estimated 0.02-0.22% of average Gross Domestic Product (GDP) attributed to direct losses and 0.002-0.95% to indirect losses.
+The 2014 World fire statistics showed that fire-related burn injuries have a significant economic impact with an estimated 0.02-0.22% of average gross domestic product (GDP) attributed to direct losses and 0.002-0.95% to indirect losses.
 Approximately two-thirds of fire-related costs were attributed to males.
 Deaths per 100 thousand ranged from 0.02 (Singapore) to 2.03 (Finland) with the United States in the middle at 1.11.
 Flash and flame burns accounted for the majority of adult burn admissions while scald burns accounted for the majority of pediatric burns.

 The skin is the largest organ in the body and is composed of the superficial epidermis, the underlying dermis (further divided into the upper papillary dermis and lower reticular dermis), and the hypodermis, composed of subcutaneous fat and connective tissue.